 Your deductible doesn’t apply to a colonoscopy — Medicare Part B will pay for a screening colonoscopy regardless of whether you’ve met your deductible.

-However, if you do incur additional costs because a doctor removes polyps or tissue samples, some Medicare supplement insurance plans may help pay for these costs.
+However, if you incur additional costs because a doctor removes polyps or tissue samples, some Medicare supplement insurance plans may help pay for these costs.

 Ask your doctor’s office for an estimate of costs before you have a colonoscopy.
 The billing department can usually estimate an average cost based on Medicare and other private insurance you may have.

-If for any reason your doctor’s office thinks Medicare won’t cover your colonoscopy costs, they’re required to give you a special notice called an Advance Beneficiary Notice of Noncoverage.
+If, for any reason, your doctor’s office thinks Medicare won’t cover your colonoscopy costs, they’re required to give you a special notice called an Advance Beneficiary Notice of Noncoverage.

 Another consideration is if you’ll receive anesthesia for the procedure.
 Anesthesia providers bill costs separately from the doctor performing the colonoscopy.